Roy Peter Clark

 Roy Peter Clark (born 1948) is an American writer, editor, and a writing coach.
-He is also senior scholar and vice president of the Poynter Institute for Media Studies, a journalism think-tank in St. Petersburg, Florida, and is the founder of the National Writers Workshop.
-Clark has appeared on several radio and television talk shows, speaking about ethics in journalism and other writing issues.
+He is also senior scholar and vice president of the Poynter Institute for Media Studies, a journalism think tank in St. Petersburg, Florida, and the founder of the National Writers Workshop.
+Clark has appeared on several radio and television talk shows, speaking about journalism ethics and other writing issues.

-Life and career
+Early life and education

 Clark is a native of the Lower East Side of New York City, and was raised on Long Island.
-His mother was of half-Italian and half-Jewish ancestry (Clark was raised Catholic).
+His mother was of half-Italian and half-Jewish ancestry, and Clark was raised Catholic.
 Clark earned a degree in English (1970) from Providence College, Rhode Island, where he was editor of The Alembic, a literary journal, and managing editor of the student-run newspaper, The Cowl.
-From there, Clark earned a Ph.D. in English, specializing in medieval literature, from the State University of New York at Stony Brook.
+Clark earned a Ph.D. in English, specializing in medieval literature, from the State University of New York at Stony Brook.

+Career

-In 1974, Clark accepted a position teaching English at Auburn University at Montgomery, Alabama.
+In 1974, Clark began teaching English at Auburn University at Montgomery, Alabama.
 Newspaper columns he wrote during that time attracted the attention of Eugene Patterson, editor of the St. Petersburg Times.
 Patterson hired Clark in 1977 as a reporter and to work with the newspaper’s staff as a writing coach.